twschum/gupper/README.md

 ## Deployment

-The application can be compiled for anything in the [go architecture and os list](https://github.com/golang/go/blob/master/src/go/build/syslist.go), and has been tested on darwin/amd64, TODO
+The application can be compiled for anything in the [go architecture and os list](https://github.com/golang/go/blob/master/src/go/build/syslist.go), and has been tested on darwin/amd64 and windows/amd64

 The server and testing requires and environment that can compile and run golang, run a docker container, and has unix-like bash.
 The server assumes a unix-like environment.